 When business managers and investors need actionable information to make decisions, they contact Coleman Research.
 An expert network with offices around the world, Coleman connects clients to best-in-category subject matter experts who can offer timely industry insights that will drive decision-making.
 Coleman also keeps clients up-to-date on changes in our fast-based information economy, giving them an edge over the competition.

-Founded in 2003 by Kevin Coleman, Coleman Research is headquartered in New York, with offices in Boston, Hong Kong, London, Raleigh, and San Francisco and a network of consultants spread across 12,000 cities.
-During its mission to offer the highest levels of service and access to leading industry experts, Coleman has completed over 200,000 projects, providing client-centered solutions through 1-on-1 phone consultations, hosted events, and surveys.
+Founded in 2003 by Kevin Coleman, Coleman Research is headquartered in New York, with offices in Boston, Hong Kong, London, Raleigh, and San Francisco and a network of 260,000 consultants.
+The company generated $43 million in revenue over the past years through 1-on-1 phone consultations, hosted events, and surveys.

 The company employs a multilingual integrated team that provides services to several sectors, including business and financial services, consumer goods and services, energy and industry, healthcare, legal and regulatory matters, media and telecom, and more.
 The Coleman expert network consists of current and former C-suite executives, managing directors, senior managers, and other industry professionals.
 A notable recent milestone was the announcement of Coleman’s partnership with management consultant group Inspire, allowing Inspire’s client base of non-profits to connect with Coleman’s global expert network.
 Coleman has also been instrumental in helping clients during the Covid-19 crisis, providing critical insights regarding the pandemic’s impact on markets.